 I guess it all depends on the bit-rate used.
-Though no formal testing has yet been performed, I'd say don't go below the 15 kbps mode if you want DTMF to be transmitted correctly.
-Also, make sure you don't use the lowest complexity (see SPEEX\SET\COMPLEXITY or -comp option), as it causes important noise.
+Though no formal testing has yet been performed, I'd say don't go below the 15 kbps mode if you want

+DTMF to be transmitted correctly.
+DTMF at 8 kbps may work but your mileage may vary.
+Also, make sure you don't use the lowest complexity (see SPEEX SET COMPLEXITY or -comp option), as it causes important noise.